ecnerret-adajet/code-minutes/_posts/2020-03-04-vue-event-bus-simplified.md

 ```

 ### 3. Transport the event to component-b
-After we register the `EVENT_NAME` to EventBus payload. it's now time to transport the data to our desire component. for this example,
+After we registered the `EVENT_NAME` to EventBus payload. it's now time to transport the data to our desired component. for this example, see below.
 ```javascript
 // component-b.js
 import EventBus from '../EventBus'